Your job as a writer is to make your subjects clear and interesting.

 Your audience isn’t your support group.
 You’re there to help them, not the other way around.

 Of course, seek out a real support group for the tough days.
 Everyone goes through tough times.
-Share your troubles with the right people.
+Stick to sharing your troubles with the right people … and publishing your most useful writing.